 and clapping and singing provide

 The entire book is crafted by such impressions.
-In the poem “Springing of You” (p49), the opening line followed by the first line, create an anaphora that, not only makes the humor of the title reverberate, but also transforms a thought into fresh air:
+In the poem “Springing of You” (p49), the quick anaphora produces humor and makes the title reverberate before the poet beautifully transforms a thought into fresh air: